geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 A little bit of background noise, but yeah, I can hear.

 ##### **Sieds Lykles** [[00:38:29](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2309)]
 Okay.
 So I fixed a bug in the Z3 render where it's like if you're doing floating point load, costing that to int and using that in the index, that was giving problems.
 So that fixed part of the hang that you posted an issue about.
 I'm going to go ahead and start.
-Z3 is still hanging somewhere else in the beam search.
+Z3 is still hanging somewhere else in the BEAM search.
 And this time it's not an exception that it's throwing.
 And it's only hanging if you do parallel equals greater than zero.
 So, I'm still trying to get to the bottom of that.
 It's..
 Sorry.

 ##### **Geohot** [[00:39:24](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2364)]
 Parallel should be multi-processed.
 It should be..